Ruin9999/simple-server-restart/README.md

 Q: Will you be adding support for different platforms?
 A: Yes, I am planning to add support for Quilt and Forge

+I'm still very new to plugin development so if you have any feedback or additional problems, please feel free to contact me via Discord or Github :D